Churn is creeping in- and your Customer Success function isn’t set up to stop it.

 - Documented systems

-- Training for team/founder
+- Training for team / leadership

 - Hiring plan + role definitions